mozilla-services/merino-py/docs/operations/jobs/csv-remote-settings.md

   takes a comma-delimited string and splits it into individual keyword strings.
-  Each keyword is converted to lowercase, some non-ASCII characters are replaced with ASCII equivalents that users are more likely to type, leading and trailing whitespace is stripped, and all whitespace is replaced with spaces and collapsed.
+  Each keyword is converted to lowercase, some non-ASCII characters are replaced with ASCII equivalents that users are more likely to type, leading and trailing whitespace is stripped, all whitespace is replaced with spaces and collapsed, and duplicate keywords are removed.
 Returns the list of keyword strings.

 #### 5. Implement the `csv_to_json()` class method